Dale Bumpers: Background

 Bumpers lost his 1962 bid for the same state House seat once represented by his father, who had wanted to run for the United States House of Representatives but could not amass the funding to do so.

-Governor of Arkansas
+Governor of Arkansas (1971-1975)

 Bumpers was virtually unknown when he announced his campaign for governor in 1970.
-Despite his lack of name recognition, his oratorical skills, personal charm, and outsider image put him in a runoff election for the Democratic nomination with former governor Orval Faubus.
-Two other serious candidates were Attorney General Joe Purcell of Benton in Saline County and the outgoing Speaker of the Arkansas House, Hayes McClerkin of Texarkana.
-Bumpers barely edged out Purcell for the runoff berth but then easily defeated Faubus.
-In the general election, he swamped the incumbent moderate Republican Governor Winthrop Rockefeller.
-It was a Democratic year nationally, and the tide benefited Bumpers.
-Like Jimmy Carter of Georgia, Reubin O. Askew in Florida and John C. West of South Carolina, Bumpers was often described as a new kind of Southern Democrat who would bring reform to his state and the Democratic Party.
+However, his oratorical skills, personal charm, and outsider image put him in a runoff election for the Democratic nomination with former governor Orval Faubus.
+Bumpers defeated Faubus in the runoff, then easily defeated the incumbent Republican governor Winthrop Rockefeller in November.
+Bumpers was often described as a new kind of Southern Democrat who would bring reform to his state and the Democratic Party.
 His victory over Rockefeller ushered in a new era of youthful reform-minded governors, including two of his successors, David Pryor (who would later serve alongside Bumpers in the Senate) and future U.S. President Bill Clinton.

-In the 1972 Democratic primary, Bumpers easily defeated two opponents, including the highly regarded State Senator Q. Byrum Hurst of Hot Springs.
-In the general election, he defeated the Republican Len E. Blaylock of Perry County even as Richard M. Nixon was handily winning Arkansas in the presidential race.